corrode/corrode.github.io/content/blog/ugly/index.md

 - "The borrow checker rules make it hard to write code that compiles."
 - "The syntax is complex with too many symbols and operators -- it's overwhelming."
 - "It's difficult to transition to Rust from a language they know."
-- "Thee written code is not satisfying to read, it feels clunky and verbose."
+- "The written code is not satisfying to read, it feels clunky and verbose."

 From these frustrations, people often conclude that Rust is not for them and quit.